-You may encounter insurance companies offering “very cheap car insurance with no down payment or deposit required” and it can be misleading.
-In most cases, reputable insurance providers won’t write car insurance policies without some money down because the risk is too high for them.
+You may find insurance companies offering “very cheap car insurance with no down payment or deposit required” and it can be misleading.
+Most reputable insurance companies won't write car insurance policies without some money down because the risk is too high for them.

 What insurers often mean by stating “no deposit required” or “zero down payment” is they’ll waive the down payment or deposit, but your policy still won’t go into effect until you’ve made your first month’s payment.

 Don’t worry—you still have options for cheap car insurance coverage.
-Here at Dairyland®, we work with you to customize a coverage plan that makes sense for you, your priorities, and your budget.
 Even if you don’t have the cash on hand for a large deposit, we can work together to find a solution.

-Let’s review some misconceptions around no-deposit-required car insurance, as well as other options that could work for you.
+Let’s review some misconceptions around no-deposit-required car insurance, and explore other options that could work for you.

 Do your research.
-This means getting free quotes from several insurance companies, and contacting them directly to discuss your options.
+Do your research by getting quotes from several insurance companies, contacting them directly to discuss your options.
 As you compare prospective insurance providers, consider the following: